-Understand networking – We tend to view networking as a highly caricatured activity.
-Try reframing your perception – see it as an activity that can help you make interesting friends for the long-term who share some common goals.
-This will make it far more appealing.
+To build a professional network, we need to change our views.
+We tend to view networking as a highly caricatured activity.
+However, if you try looking at it differently, you’ll be able to see it as an activity that can help you make interesting friends.
+This will lead in the long term to partners who share common goals.

-Identify people you respect – Having attended one too many networking events in the past, filled with “business card swappers” , has undoubtedly left all of us feeling jilted.
-Filtering people you’d like to connect with usually helps.
-Try to look for people who are thought leaders in their fields, have shared LinkedIn connections, attend the same conferences as you or have similar holiday destinations!
+Having attended one too many networking events in the past, filled with “business card swappers” has undoubtedly left all of us feeling jilted.
+Look for people who are thought leaders in their fields, have shared LinkedIn connections, or attend the same conferences as you.
+You can even try looking for people who have similar holiday destinations!

-Recognise how your lack of networking may be holding you back – If you are unclear how networking can help you , take this short self-assessment we found via the Harvard Business Review to gauge the strength of your network.
+Try taking this short self-assessment we found via the Harvard Business Review to gauge the strength of your network.
 Your networks usually help you gain access to elite professional groups.
-Our Director, Sandra Karamitelios will vouch for this as it led her to becoming part of the coveted global recruitment network NPA Worldwide which required her to have references from existing group members.
+Our Director, Sandra Karamitelios will vouch for this as it led her to becoming part of the coveted global recruitment network NPA Worldwide; membership required her to have references from existing group members.

 Using these tips and developing a thoughtful strategy to build lasting relationships will eventually lead you to a better professional journey.
-One that you can actually enjoy within the company of other professionals you can trust.
+As a result, you can actually enjoy your time with the company of other professionals you can trust.

 Readers also enjoyed Top Tips To Avoid Digital Miscommunication